NameCategory

 Instead, domain name registration is managed on a recurring annual basis.
 If you were to register it for one year and then forget to renew it, it would be held for 26 days and then released to auction.

-GoDaddy sends multiple emails to alert domain owners during the 30 days prior and 30 days after any domain expiration.
+GoDaddy sends multiple emails to alert domain owners during the 30 days prior to and 30 days after any domain expiration, ensuring that you’re able to maintain uninterrupted ownership of your domain for as long as you’d like to keep it.

 Your best bet is to set your domain to auto-renew and keep your payment method up to date.